An illustration of two bubbles, representing task automation.

 What is task automation?

-If you’re not utilizing any task automation tools yet, this might all seem a bit overwhelming.
+If you’re not using any task automation tools yet, this might all seem a bit overwhelming.
 That’s ok – we promise it isn’t.
-In fact, you’re probably already automating things in your personal life without realizing it.
+In fact, you’re probably already automating everyday tasks in your personal life without realizing it.

 That Netflix subscription that auto-renews every month?
 That’s an automated task.
 Any subscription that’s set up with your payment information and automatically renews would serve as an example here.

-It’s not a trick question; task automation is exactly what it sounds like: using software or tools to automatically complete tasks for you.
+It’s not a trick question; task automation is exactly what it sounds like.
+It’s using software or tools to automatically complete tasks and even entire business processes for you.

 Some instances are more detailed and complicated than others, but they all have the same end goal: to save you time and resources, and ultimately improve the efficiency and effectiveness of your workflows.